Ernesto Zedillo: Post-presidency

 Since leaving office, Zedillo has held many jobs as an economic consultant in many international companies and organizations.
-He currently is on the faculty at Yale University, where he teaches economics and heads the Yale Center for the Study of Globalization.
+He is currently on the faculty at Yale University, where he teaches economics and heads the Yale Center for the Study of Globalization.
 In 2008, a conference on global climate change was convened at Yale, resulting in a published volume edited by Zedillo.